-The spatial distribution of the PN(2-1) emission is shown in the right panel of Fig. 2, where three different velocity ranges ([-6.5,-4.5], [-4.5,-2.0] and [-2.0, 0] km s-1) are shown.
-For a direct comparison, we show the integrated maps of SO (left panel of Fig. 2) using the same velocity ranges.
+The spatial distribution of the PN(2-1) emission is shown in the right-hand panel of Fig. 2, where three different velocity ranges $([-6.5, -4.5], [-4.5, -2.0], \text{ and } [-2.0, 0] \text{ km s}^{-1})$ are shown.
+For a direct comparison, we show the integrated maps of SO (the left-hand panel of Fig. 2) using the same velocity ranges.
 Unlike SO, PN(2-1) emission does not trace gas at high velocities.
-This is shown clearly in Fig. 3, where we compare the spatial distribution of PN with that of the high velocity gas traced by SO.
-There is a clear anticorrelation, i.e., the regions with high velocity gas traced by SO are devoid of PN emission.
+This is shown clearly in Fig. 3, where we compare the spatial distribution of PN with that of the high-velocity gas traced by SO.
+There is a clear anticorrelation, i.e. the regions with high-velocity gas traced by SO are devoid of PN emission.

-The right panel of Fig. 2 shows that PN is distributed throughout the field peaking towards several visually-identified spots (Pspots, hereafter) located along the cavities of the bipolar outflow.
+The right-hand panel of Fig. 2 shows that PN is distributed throughout the field peaking towards several visually identified spots (P-spots, hereafter) located along the cavities of the bipolar outflow.
 We have identified seven P-spots in the PN map: P1 (in the northern outflow cavity), and P2 to P7 (in the southern cavity).